-In our denomination some people believe very sincerely and have suffered a lot.
-Can’t they be saved if they do not accept the work of the last days?
+Some people have believed in the Lord Jesus for many years, worked hard for Him and suffered a lot.
+Can’t they be saved and enter into the kingdom of heaven if they do not accept Almighty God’s work in the last days?

 “Not every one that said to me, Lord, Lord, shall enter into the of heaven; but he that does the will of my Father which is in heaven.
 Many will say to me in that day, Lord, Lord, have we not prophesied in your name? and in your name have cast out devils? and in your name done many wonderful works?
 And then will I profess to them, I never knew you: depart from me, you that work iniquity” (Matthew 7:21-23).